 Create Secure Meetings

-Review the tips below to avoid “ZoomBombing” – unwanted participants and content – in your Zoom meetings.
+Review the tips below to avoid “ZoomBombing” – unwanted participants and content – and minimize unwanted disruptions in your Zoom meetings.

 - Host video – Off

 - Audio Type – Telephone and Computer Audio

 - User Personal Meeting ID (PMI) when scheduling a meeting – Off

 - Only authenticated users can join meeting – Off (students may not be authenticated users)

 - Require a password when scheduling new meetings – On